-Asparagus Carrot Stir Fry is a simple and delicious new way to serve asparagus.
+This Thai Asparagus Carrot Stir Fry is a simple and delicious new way to serve asparagus.
 Our Eastern Shore Honey adds a glaze and just the sweetness needed to mellow out the heat of the chili pepper in the dish.
 Tamari soy sauce, red pepper, and sesame oil combine to give the vegetables a southeast Asian flair.
-This recipe comes from the kitchen of my dear friend Joyce Wallace-she always has plenty of ideas on how to use our honey!
+This recipe comes from the kitchen of my dear friend Joyce Wallace, she always has plenty of ideas on how to use our honey!

-Asparagus is best when it’s in season, otherwise you’ll be eating tough sprouts that have travelled hundreds of miles to get to your plate.
-Seasonality makes this dish extra special, since you can only really make it (well, that is) in the later weeks of spring.
+Asparagus is best when it’s in season, otherwise, you’ll be eating tough sprouts that have traveled hundreds of miles to get to your plate.
+Seasonality makes this dish extra special since you can only really make it (well, that is) in the later weeks of spring.
 Distance makes the heart grow fonder, after all!

 A little note on tamari: this condiment is very similar to soy sauce, but you shouldn’t substitute it!
 Soy sauce is much saltier and thinner than tamari and contains gluten that tamari does not.
 You can pick up tamari at any Asian grocer or specialty food store.